hotlandsoftware/notepad8/README.md

 ## Why?
 Recently I switched to Arch Linux from Windows 11, and the experience has been fantastic.
 However, there was one program that I REALLY missed from Windows, and that was Notepad++.

 Honestly, I have yet to find anything that can replicate not only its ease of use, but its expansive feature set.
-(I'm aware there is Notepadqq and NotepadNext, but I wasn't happy with its current feature set, and I'm not good enough at C++ to contribute to it... and I'm also aware you can run Notepad++ in Wine, but I wanted a native Linux version!)
+(I'm aware there is Notepadqq and NotepadNext, but I wasn't happy with eithers current feature set, and I'm not good enough at C++ to contribute to it... and yes, I'm also aware you can run Notepad++ in Wine, but I wanted a native Linux version!)

 ## Why "Notepad8"?
 Notepad2 exists...
 2 + 2 = 4... wait, Notepad4 exists!
 4 + 4 = 8.
 So Notepad8!
 Or something like that

 ## What's it written in/made with?
-Python, QT6, and Scintilla.
+Python, QT6, Scintilla.

-## What's the goal/endgame?
+## What's the goal?
+How far are you?
-To eventually replicate Notepad++'s entire feature set.
-For the initial release, I targeted the very first version of Notepad++ (1.0.0) as a base.
-I will expand from there.
-So far, I've got syntax highlighting, UI customization, session restore, and some of the search features implemented.
-Very basic but its working.

-## Will it ever be finished?
-Progress is going well, so I think I have a good shot.
-I appreciate any help!
+The goal is to eventually replicate all of Notepad++'s feature set, but tailored to Linux, plus a few other features I've long wanted.

+In terms of how far we are in features, the application is about on par with Notepad++ 1.0 Beta (the original target).
+It also has a few features found in modern Notepad++ such as restoring unsaved files, custom language lexers, etc.

 ## Building
 Run ```./build.sh``` to build the project!